Student Spotlight: Joe Vitone

 “I learned things like professional interaction, real responsibility, which has consequences for another individual’s livelihood, and real-life problem-solving skills,” he said.
 “My boss gave me the opportunity to polish all of these skills and taught me business practices along the way.
 I feel that I am much more prepared for the real world, and for that I will always be grateful for the guidance and opportunities my first employer gave to me.”

-"There are countless networking opportunities which are beneficial for all aspects of life.
-The communication and social skills that people can acquire from the forensics program at COD are useful in any career field," he said.
-"My main advice to students thinking of attending COD is to have a good game plan when you enter, and have your classes lined up for transfer.
+“My main advice to students thinking of attending COD is to have a good game plan when you enter, and have your classes lined up for transfer,” he said.
+“There are countless networking opportunities which are beneficial for all aspects of life.
 Getting involved is a great way to meet new people and gain valuable skills.
+The communication and social skills that I learned from the Forensics program are useful in any career field.
 Give 100 percent in everything that you do, and it will pay off.”